Husterknupp/urban-octo-memory/wp-content/themes/customizr-pro/addons/fpu/readme.txt

 SUPPORT : https://presscustomizr.com/support-forums/

 #######################  Changelog ######################
+= 2.2.4 May 26th 2021 =
+* fixed : accessibility issue for checkboxes in the customizer

 = 2.2.3 January 13th 2021 =
 * added : support for shortcode parsing in FP text content